-To help in learning about the admissions process, applicants are encouraged to read the Frequently Asked Questions for Occupational Therapy program.
+To help in learning about the admissions process, applicants are encouraged to read the TUN Occupational Therapy Frequently Asked Questions 2018-2019.

 How to Apply

-3. Students are encouraged to apply at least four weeks in advance prior to any of the deadlines.
-Please keep in mind the early applicants will receive priority for selection of interviews
+- Applicants are encouraged to apply at least four weeks in advance prior to any of the deadlines.
+Please keep in mind the early applicants will receive priority selection for interviews.

-- Sign and submit the Occupational Therapy Technical Standards.
+- Sign and submit the OT Technical Standards for the Occupational Therapy Program.

 - Mail all supporting documents to:

 874 American Pacific Drive

 - Applicants can email the Admissions Office or call (702) 777-1750 to verify supporting documents have been received.